 Some features interact in multiplicative ways, For example house prices depend on area=width*height, rather than just width or height alone.
 If the Auger user chooses interaction between features X, Y, Z their combinations X*Y, Y*Z, X*Z will be also added to the dataset.

-Auger provides a powerful and complementary suite of feature creation and data preprocessing and capabilities that will move your data science problem to getting results from Auger’s suite of machine learning algorithms much faster.
+Auger provides a powerful and complementary suite of feature creation and data preprocessing and capabilities that will move your data science problem to get results from Auger’s suite of machine learning algorithms much faster.
 Let us know what kinds of feature creation and modification problems you are having with your data and we will work with you to tackle your unique problems.